-Sometimes when new clients approach us or book in for a naturopathy appointment they put themselves under pressure to be “doing the right thing” already.
+Sometimes when new clients approach me or book in for a naturopathy appointment they put themselves under pressure to be “doing the right thing” already.
 And sometimes I get the sense that they feel a need to apologise for their behaviours or habits or food choices or lifestyle.
-Perhaps they feel a little embarrassed or maybe they feel they need to somehow explain or justify their routines and diet (even though deep down they know these habits need to change which is, in part, what brought them to us in the first place).
+Perhaps they feel a little embarrassed or maybe they feel they need to somehow explain or justify their routines and diet (even though deep down they know these habits need to change which is, in part, what brought them to me in the first place).

 Hindsight can be a wonderful thing.
-It allows you to learn from your past in order to make different choices in the future with the intent (but no guarantee) of getting a different outcome.
+It allows you to learn from your past in order to make different choices in the future with the intent of getting a different outcome.
 However it is important not to dwell in hindsight.
 It can paralyse you and just make you feel guilty which serves no useful purpose.

 You are doing the best you can with the resources, knowledge and time currently at your disposal.

 Give yourself a break!

 When working with my naturopathic clients, I try to avoid the use of the terms right and wrong, good and bad.
 Labelling your actions and choices in this way sets you up for more guilt, self-punishment, anger or maybe unrealistic expectations of what you “should” be capable of.
 Which brings me to “should”.

 We rarely give ourselves credit for actually doing the things we “should” do.
 So, why are we so quick to feel like a failure, guilty, inadequate and defeated when we don’t do the “shoulds”.